dmilith/SublimeText3-dmilith/Packages/SuperElixir/README.md

 ## Special thanks

-- Elixir Sense: provides the Elixir introspection capabilities.
+- [Elixir Sense](https://github.com/msaraiva/elixir_sense): provides the Elixir introspection capabilities.
-- PyErlang: allows the plug-in to talk to Elixir Sense.
+- [PyErlang](https://github.com/okeuday/erlang_py): allows the plug-in to talk to Elixir Sense.
-- Sublime Jedi: provides the Python to do the go to definition in Sublime.
+- [Sublime Jedi](https://github.com/srusskih/SublimeJEDI): provides the Python to do the go to definition in Sublime.
-- Elixir Linting: provides most of the code for linting.
+- [Elixir Linting](https://github.com/smanolloff/SublimeLinter-contrib-elixirc): provides most of the code for linting.
-- Sublime Elixir: provides some helper functions to put all together.
+- [Sublime Elixir](https://github.com/vishnevskiy/ElixirSublime): provides some helper functions to put all together.

 ## Room for improvement

 - How documentation is shown.
-Right now is just shown in plain text and is kind of ugly, I think we should  use a markdown renderer for Sublime like [Sublime Markdown Popups](https://github.com/facelessuser/sublime-markdown-popups/).
+Right now is just shown in plain text and is kind of ugly, I think we should  use a markdown renderer for Sublime like [Sublime Markdown Pop-ups](https://github.com/facelessuser/sublime-markdown-popups/).
 - Improve the linting, so it just does not work on safe but in real-time typing.
 - When sublime includes scopes in mouse map maybe we can have Ctrl-Click to go to definitions.
 - Support Windows.
 Right now the communication with Elixir Sense is over Unix sockets; and Windows can't do that.
 But.. who writes Elixir in Windows any way? :trollface: